BrightSpots/rcv/README.md

 `$ gradlew run --args="-cli path/to/config"`

-Finally, you can activate a special `convert-to-cdf` function via the command line to export the CVR as a CDF JSON instead of tabulating the results, e.g.:
+Finally, you can activate a special `convert-to-cdf` function via the command line to export the CVR as a NIST common data format (CDF) .json instead of tabulating the results, e.g.:

 `$ rcv -cli path/to/config convert-to-cdf`